gilbertfrancois/spacemacs-colors-for-jetbrains-ide/README.md

 The initial version has been created for **python** in pyCharm.
-Chance is great that other languages won't look good yet.
-But more languages will be added in the near future, like C++ (CLion), javascript, HTML and more.
+Chances are great that the color scheme won't look good yet for other languages.
+But do not be in despair!
+More languages will be added in the near future, like C++ (CLion), javascript, HTML and more.